Milutin-S/kaggleCompetitions/README.md

 #### Data preparation
 Merging train and test sets during cleaning data period.
 We will separate them before training and evaluation.

+#### Feature engineering
+FE is the process of selecting, manipulating, and transforming raw data into features that can be used later in learning.
+Example: